royamoussapour/royamoussapour.github.io/_projects/(1) Trademark Center.md

 We ultimately tested a prototype of the sharing feature with four paralegals and five trademark attorneys, identifying time-sensitive changes to the design that were implemented before deployment.

-This was a great exercise in scaffolding research learnings towards short- and long-term implementation and establishing the feasibility of quick turnaround analysis and presentation (<3 days turnaround for critical updates).
+This was a great exercise in scaffolding research learnings towards short- and long-term implementation and establishing the feasibility of quick turnaround analysis and presentation (less than 3 days turnaround for critical updates).

 <br>